Deploy Cortex on Kubernetes#

 Kubernetes supports several methods for sharing filesystems between pods, including:

-- PersistentVolume (PV) using an NFS server
+- PV using an NFS server

 - Dedicated storage solutions like Longhorn or Rook